hospotho/Image-Viewer/readme.md

 ## Installation

-You can install this extension on <a href="https://chrome.google.com/webstore/detail/image-viewer/ghdcoodfcolpdebbdhbgkbodbjololfl">Chrome Web Store</a> or follow step below.
+You can install this extension on <a href="https://chrome.google.com/webstore/detail/image-viewer/ghdcoodfcolpdebbdhbgkbodbjololfl">Chrome Web Store</a> or follow steps below.

 1. Download the source code and place it anywhere you want.
 2. Open your browser and go to `chrome://extensions`.